fprroni/Fatjon-s-Home-Lab/HOMELAB_V1_NETWORK.md

 2.  **Performance and Traffic Management:** VLANs help reduce the size of the **Broadcast Domain**.
 This increases efficiency by resulting in less network load for both other employees and the IT department.
 3.  **Organization:** VLANs make our network more organized and easier to manage.
 We immediately know if an IP belongs to the IT Department or an Employee, which helps us solve problems faster.
 We can also create specific rules in the Firewall for IT and for the other employees.

-We perform the necessary configurations in pfSense and create the 2 VLANs, activating the **DHCP server** on pfSense for these VLANs.
-Our computers will then receive IP addresses from these networks.
+I performed the necessary configurations in pfSense and create the 2 VLANs, activating the **DHCP server** on pfSense for these VLANs.
+Computers will then receive IP addresses from these networks.

-We tested **ping**, but it did not work without making the necessary changes in the Firewall.
+I tested **ping**, but it did not work without making the necessary changes in the Firewall.
 After creating a new rule in the firewall and activating **File and Printer Sharing** for private networks, a ping from 192.168.30.10 to 192.168.30.11 successfully worked.
 The reverse also worked.

 <img src="images/12_Ping von von 10 to 11 in VLAN 30.png" alt="ping test" width="500"/>

 ### 1.4.
 Switch Configuration

-While performing the necessary configurations in pfSense, we must do the same on the Switch.
-We connect the Switch to the laptop with a **console cable**, where the necessary configurations are carried out in **MobaXterm**.
+While performing the necessary configurations in pfSense, I do the same on the Switch.
+I connect the Switch to the laptop with a **console cable**, where the necessary configurations are carried out in **MobaXterm**.

 <img src="images/11_show vlan brief.jpg" alt="Show vlan brief in Cisco Switch connected to MobaXterm" width="500"/>